 While the lasagna sits, this is the perfect time to warm up some garlic bread, pour drinks and all that jazz.
 After the lasagna sets, serve and enjoy this unforgettable meal.

-What Pan to Use for Lasagna
+What Pan to Use

 I realize a 9-inch-by-13-inch-by-2-inch pan is a common baking dish, but I highly recommend using lasagna pan or at least a deep-dish 9-inch-by-13-inch-by-3-inch baking pan.
 With a deeper lasagna pan, you can pack those layers with loads of cheese and meatballs without worrying about overfill.
 I use this lasagna pan from Cost Plus World Market, and it's perfect.